 This structure provides the City with both an inspiring, overarching scheme, alongside a practical agenda for cultural activity, to guide the allocation of resourcing and funding over the coming five years.

-That Council ADOPTS the City of Joondalup Cultural Plan 2021-25 as detailed in Attachment 1 to this Report.
+That Council ADOPTS the City of Joondalup Cultural Plan 2021-25 as detailed in Attachment 1 to Report CJ087-06/21.

 To access this attachment on electronic document, click here: Attach12brf210608.pdf